WHISPER 2 May 30th – June 17th 2017

 The final installation video of the last day of the project showing all 1,849 moths.

-Your paper moths left the Sevenoaks Kaleidoscope Gallery on June 17th flying to America.
-To exhibit August to November in ‘Cross Pollination’ by Hilary Lorenz
+Your 1,849 WHISPER paper moth left the Sevenoaks Kaleidoscope Gallery on June 17th and were exhibited in America in ‘Cross Pollination’ by Hilary Lorenz at 516Arts, Albuquerque, NM.
+August 19th – November 2017.

 Installation by Hilary Lorenz of The Moth Migration Project at 516ARTS, Albuquerque, New Mexico, USA